mfkiwl/cli-tui-games/README.md

 - Windows:
 - Linux:
-- Mac: I have neither Mac nor friends with Mac, so it's your turn to contribute to the project ;)
+- Mac: I have neither Mac nor friends with Mac, so it is your turn to contribute to the project ;)

 ## [Blackjack](https://github.com/skelly37/cli-tui-games/blackjack.cpp)